SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversionstateinfo.md

 ## Sent

-Sent to customer, and is presumably a legally binding document
+Sent to the customer and is presumably a legally binding document

 ## SentExpired

-Sent to customer, but has expired and is no longer binding
+Sent to the customer but has expired and is no longer binding

 ## Archived